 "[Now that we have] Making sure that affordable health care is available for everyone, in terms of finding fair and equitable ways of educating those children now that they're healthy and able to go to school, to develop a healthy economy that provides jobs to those children after school," he said.

 Like many others running in this election cycle, Chesnut-Tan ger man is focusing on education and healthcare, two major issues to be discussed in Montpelier in January.
-With education, he said he is not locked into one position.
-With the diversity of Vermont's system - with independent, religious, homeschooling and hybrid educational alternatives - there isn't a one sized fits all solution, he said.

 "Willing to listen to anybody that has a good idea I want to note that education funding as a percentage of gross domestic product has remained pretty steady," he said.
 "The percentage of the money we're spending on education has stayed largely the same over the past 30 years or so.
 So it maybe a means or question of where that money comes from and less reliant on property tax."